Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 One of his rules was that I wasn't allowed to talk to the woman anymore that I had been talking to.

-Um, you know, she would tell me, like, look, you gotta keep it.
+And, you know, she would tell me, like, look, you got to keep it.

-Because apparently when I was in Cornerstone, my dad told her because he had like hacked my computer or something like that, and then he found everything.
+Because apparently, when I was in Cornerstone, my dad told her because he had like hacked my computer or something like that.

-So he had found, you know, um like just the stuff that was related to her.
+So he had found, you know, like just the stuff that was related to her.

-And then you know, he like he like erased my whole entire computer, he put a password on it, so it's like even when I came back up until Thursday, like I wasn't able to go on to my own computer to look at anything.
+So it's like, even when I came back up until Thursday, like, I wasn't able to go onto my own computer to look at anything.

-And so I mean, spending that amount of money out of the acting childish.
+I mean, spending that amount of money, I was acting childish.

 Grant is fully aware that what he's done is wrong.

-Grant told the detectives that Chad told him that if he ever set foot on their property again, he would kill him during his interview.
+Grant told the detectives that Chad told him that if he ever set foot on their property again, he would kill him.

 So I left.